Publisher: Uro Publications, 2021, Author: Liam Young, ISBN: 9780648685876, Format: Softback, 180 x 105mm, 408pp

 Planet City is edited by Andrew Mackenzie, with Charles Rice and Mark Campbell as contributing editors and book design by Stuart Geddes.

-Planet City was commissioned by the National Gallery of Victoria for the NGV Triennial 2020.
+The book was commissioned by the National Gallery of Victoria for the NGV Triennial 2020.
 The book was supported by The University of Technology Sydney.